optittm/legacy-impact-data-test/README.md

 - Improvement to the Algorithmic Method following the state of the art made.
 - Adding more semantic search methods like with Generative AI.

-Real comparison between all the semantic search methods used is to be added
+Real comparison between all the semantic search methods used is to be added.